tool-bin/pyplinkqc/README.md

 # pygen
-python toolkit for analysis and modelling of genetic data
+python toolkit for running quality control processing and association analysis on genotype call data.

 __install using pip for python 3:__